Adam Clark (engineer): Other works and later life

 In 1850, Clark was commissioned by the Hungarian government to design and build a tunnel under Buda Castle, emerging directly opposite the Chain Bridge.
 This would significantly shorten the journey for those travelling to and from Buda's outskirts, who would otherwise have to go all the way around Castle Hill.
 Work on the Buda Castle Tunnel began in February 1853, with the tunnel opened to foot traffic in March 1856 and to horse traffic in April 1857.
 After the completion of the tunnel, Clark worked on several smaller commissions.

-He died of lung disease in 23 June 1866, aged 54, and was buried in Kerepesi Cemetery.
+He died of lung disease on 23 June 1866, aged 54, and was buried in Kerepesi Cemetery.
 He is one of the very few foreigners who have been buried there.

 Personal life

 In 1855, Clark married Mária Áldásy, a member of the local aristocracy, with whom he had three children.
 The couple and their children lived in a large villa in the Buda Hills that Clark had built for himself.
 One of their descendants was the famous mathematician György Hajós.